Christine McVie Said She and Stevie Nicks Only Had 1 Trait in Common

-As the only two women weathering Fleetwood Mac’s storm of breakups, drugs, and affairs, Christine McVie and Stevie Nicks learned to rely on one another.
+As the only two women weathering Fleetwood Mac’s storm of breakups, drugs, and affairs, the late Christine McVie and Stevie Nicks learned to rely on one another.
 They became close friends over their decades in the band together.
 McVie revealed that they had little in common personality-wise, but they were still able to connect.
 She credits this with their senses of humor in the face of chaos.

 Stevie Nicks thought she could sometimes irritate Christine McVie

 Nicks was grateful that McVie welcomed her into the band.
 She valued the other woman’s friendship, particularly because she thought she could get on her nerves.

 “Christine very willingly gave me the stage, which I thought was very cool for a woman to say: ‘Oh, she’s five years younger than me and I’ve worked for ten years on the road, killed myself, and here she is, our new frontwoman,'” Nicks said in 1981, per the book Fleetwood Mac on Fleetwood Mac: Interviews and Encounters.
 “It was incredibly big of Christine to just move out of the way, because I do tend to kind of animate around and I drive Chris nuts.
 Crazy.”